 This review began with research, led by the input of our lead tester and dog-parent colleagues.
 We surveyed the available options for hours, comparing specs and including a wide range of leash types, before selecting the best models to test side by side.
 We created a structured and repeatable test plan to assess each leash across specific performance metrics.
 We attached each leash to stable structures and pulled with all our might, and used a knife blade as a friction test to imitate wear and tear.
 We also embarked on many walks, bike rides, and runs to assess the overall feel and comfort of the handles, which features are useful and which aren't, and how much each model helped increase our control over our pups.
-Our extensive line-up of human and canine testers helped us cover a wide range of dog personalities and leach uses, allowing our assessments to be comprehensive and useful to anyone looking for a new leash.
+Our extensive lineup of human and canine testers helped us cover a wide range of dog personalities and leash uses, allowing our assessments to be comprehensive and useful to anyone looking for a new leash.

 Analysis and Test Results

-Through thorough, side by side testing of an array of different dog leashes, we were able to identify the best dog leashes for a multitude of purposes.
+Through thorough, side-by-side testing of an array of different dog leashes, we were able to identify the best dog leashes for a multitude of purposes.
 While some leashes are basic by design, others go all out to provide all of the features you may need while taking your canine companion for a stroll.
 Below, we highlight which models did best in our specific performance metrics.

 The Max and Neo Triple Handle Leash also tested high in this category.
-Not only did testers appreciate the three different handles, which offers different options for handling their dog, but it also has an accessory ring and paddled handles.
+Not only did testers appreciate the three different handles, which offer various options for handling their dog, but it also has an accessory ring and paddled handles.
 This accessory ring enables the walker to attach items like a poop bag holder or treat bag, and the padded handles provide extra comfort.
 All of these features combined resulted in a high score in this category.